 - Lightweight: Colima provides a minimal Linux VM, and

-is just a CLI tool.
+nerdctlis just a CLI tool.
 No unnecessary GUI or background services. - Docker-Compatible:

-, so multi-platform builds work without any extra configuration.- Seamless Integration: The tools are designed to work together, making the setup process incredibly simple.
+nerdctlandnerdctl composeare compatible with Docker commands and Docker Compose files, so I didn’t have to relearn anything. buildxOut of the Box:nerdctlhas built-in support forbuildx, so multi-platform builds work without any extra configuration.- Seamless Integration: The tools are designed to work together, making the setup process incredibly simple.

 Conclusion